Aquafina-water-bottle/jp-mining-note/wiki/gen/_Setup.md

 For the purposes of the card,
 the only purpose that this add-on serves is the following:
 - Adds devoiced and nasal information to the existing reading.
-- If your Yomichan pitch accent dictionary did not contain the info, but the add-on does, then it will use the add-on data.
+- If your Yomichan pitch accent dictionaries did not contain any pitch accent info for the word but the add-on does, then it will use the add-on data.

 <!--
 * **Note**: <br>